11 lakh metric tonne of paddy procured so far: Khattar | Headlines

 Hassle-free procurement of various Kharif crops is being done in 207 mandis across the state.
 Till October 4, over 11 lakh MT of paddy has been procured in the mandis by various agencies, Khattar told reporters here.

-He also said that 16,000 MT bajra has been procured by HAFED, the apex cooperative federation of the state.
+He also said that 16,000 MT bajra has been procured by cooperative HAFED.

 Khattar said that due to recent heavy rains which lashed many parts of the state, farmers have suffered crop damage and to compensate the same directions for 'special girdawari' (survey) have already been given.